tumble-weed/Audio2Head-banana/README.md

-Deployment of (Thin Plate Spline)[https://github.com/yoyo-nb/Thin-Plate-Spline-Motion-Model] on banana.dev
+Deployment of [Audio2Head](https://github.com/wangsuzhen/Audio2Head) on banana.dev

 Structure is as suggested by https://github.com/bananaml/serverless-template/